 3.1 Officers on grades 8 of the local determined grading structure are eligible for annual incremental increases up the NJC pay scale set out within their grade until they reach the top of their grade.
 Any annual pay awards are determined by national NJC agreement.
 A job evaluation scheme is used to determine the grade for each post.

 4. Chief Officers

-4.1.
-The Chief Executive and Chief Officers on grades CO1 or CO2 are subject to Joint Negotiating Committee (JNC) for Chief Executive/Chief Officer terms and conditions, those on STL1 and STL2 grades are on either JNC or NJC conditions depending on the post and Service Leads are on NJC conditions.
+4.1 The Chief Executive and Chief Officers on grades 9 and 10 are subject to Joint Negotiating Committee (JNC) for Chief Executive/Chief Officer terms and conditions.
 All grades, except the Chief Executive who is on a spot salary, are salary progression to the top of the relevant grade.
 Salaries are based on job evaluation points which relate to the pay and grading structure for senior officers as designed by South West Regional Employers.

-4.6.
-As outlined in the Pay and Reward Strategy the use of market supplements may be applied in certain circumstances.
+4.6 As outlined in the Pay and Reward Policy the use of market supplements may be applied in certain circumstances.

 5. Relationship between Chief Officers and employees who are not Chief Officers